 Since the success of the secret expedition, we have all kinds of rumors in camp.
 One is that our Brigade will be sent to the relief of Gen. Sherman, in South Carolina.
 The boys all desire it and the news in the ‘Press’ is correct, that a large force is to be sent there, I think their wish will be gratified….

-As a reward for the regiment’s impressive performance that day – and in preparation for the even bigger adventures and honors that were yet to come, Brigadier-General Brannan ordered his staff to ensure that brand new Springfield rifles were obtained and distributed to every member of the 47th Pennsylvania Volunteers.
+As a reward for the regiment’s impressive performance that day—and in preparation for the even bigger adventures and honors that were yet to come, Brigadier-General John Milton Brannan ordered his staff to ensure that brand new Springfield rifles were obtained and distributed to every member of the 47th Pennsylvania Volunteers.

 Sometime during the month of November or December, Private Joseph Bachman (alternate spelling: “Backman”) suffered a ruptured hernia; he was subsequently discharged on a Surgeon’s Certificate of Disability on 16 December.

-The New Year brought several changes to the regiment, including the departures of 1st Lieutenant and Regimental Adjutant James W. Fuller, Jr. on 9 January and Private Paul Ferg, a saddler by trade who fell ill due to exposure from the cold and damaged his hearing, was discharged on a Surgeon’s Certificate of Disability on 20 January.
+The New Year brought several changes to the regiment, including the departures of First Lieutenant and Regimental Adjutant James W. Fuller, Jr. on 9 January and Private Paul Ferg, a saddler by trade whose hearing was damaged after he fell ill due to exposure from the cold.
+He was discharged on a Surgeon’s Certificate of Disability on 20 January.